 To avoid a trip to the emergency room or reduce the risk of injury, you need to:

 - Wear the right gear.
-Even if you are just playing in the backyard, it is important that you have the right equipment to protect you.
+Even playing in the backyard, you must have the right equipment to protect you.

 - Avoid unsafe areas.
-Make sure that your backyard is well lit and clear of any debris and clutter that can get in the way during playtime.
+Ensure your backyard is well-lit and clear of any debris and clutter that can get in the way during playtime.

 - Do not play if you are already injured.
-Sports-related activities can add pressure to your pain and cause more harm than good.
+Sports-related activities can pressure your pain and cause more harm than good.

 To avoid accidents during your shopping spree, be mindful of the crowd.
 Steer clear of supermarkets and stores that are overcrowded.
-Choose shops that have more than an adequate number of employees and have a first aid team on the grounds.
+Choose shops with more than an adequate number of employees and a first aid team on the grounds.
 Plan your shopping.
 Get what you need and leave Immediately.
-Window shopping can be set on another day.
+Window shopping can be set for another day.

 The excitement caused by the Thanksgiving holiday can make a person stressed out.
-A lot of things happened during this time and it is common that you will spread yourself too thin to make sure that your day of thanks will be perfect.
+Many things happened during this time, and you are expected to spread yourself too thin to make sure that your day of thanks will be perfect.
 You make a list, check it twice, and go around buying and preparing everything you need.

-However, it is important that you keep your sanity intact to be able to enjoy it as well during the holiday.
+However, you must keep your sanity intact to enjoy it during the holiday.
 Make sure that you assign chores and grocery shopping if possible.
 Take a rest every now and then to keep your strength up.
-You can do things together as a family and enjoy the feast without the stress associated with it.
+You can do things together as a family and enjoy the feast without the stress.

 Not everyone enjoys the preparation that goes with celebrating Thanksgiving.
-Others opt to just go to the beach, travel out of state, or go on a cruise.
+Others opt to go to the beach, travel out of state, or cruise.
 These out-of-home trips are good and enjoyable but not without risks as well.